Mehdi-Hp/vue-container-query-2/README.md

 });
 ```

-☝ _`classNames` and `useBEM` only works if you are using `v-cq` directive._
+☝ _All options are only useful when you are using `v-cq` directive. the core works fine without any provided option_

 ### `useBEM`

-If this set as `true`, the classes will respect the BEM convention. say your element has `search` class. then when small condition is on, a `search--small` class adds to element.
-VCQ is smart enough to ignore `--` classes when generating new class names. but if your element has multiple classes like `search` `header`, you will get both `search--small` and `header--small`. so if you are using `useBEM` make sure you implement the true BEM. otherwise this plugin won't work that nice.
+If this set as `true`, the classes will respect the BEM convention.
+Say your element has `search` class, then when small condition is on, a `search--small` class adds to element.
+VCQ is smart enough to ignore `--` classes when generating new class names.
+But if your element has multiple classes like `search` `header`, you will get both `search--small` and `header--small`. so if you are using `useBEM` make sure you implement the true BEM. otherwise this plugin won't work that nice.

 ### `utilityClassNamesRegex`